 When texts such as Revelation read conceptually they yield little or nothing.
 When they are twisted into some shape of literal meaning, they become an embarrassment, and even worse, a danger to the human heartmind.

 To read about Dragon conceptually and to engage with Dragon wholeheartedly is the difference between reading a love story and being in love.
 To be in relationship with symbols and archetypes isn’t a dry matter at all.
-It’s important not to identify with and seek to possess such potent energies from the 666 mind, and it’s important not to kill such energies with the thinking mind.
+It’s vital to not identify with and seek to possess such potent energies from the 666 mind — that leads to hubris, arrogance and ultimately corruption — and it’s important to not kill such energies with the thinking mind.

 The serpent and the Dragon are often considered to be the same, and both are related to the power known as Kundalini.
 Greed for Kundalini generally creates problems sooner or later; not so if it awakens in a physically and psychospiritually prepared individual.